cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 !!!
 Warning
     Recovery using volume snapshots had an initial release on 1.20.1.
-Because of the amount of progress on the feature for 1.21.0, to use volume snapshots, we strongly advise
-    you to upgrade to 1.21.0 or more advanced releases.
+Because of the amount of progress on the feature for 1.21.0, to use volume snapshots, we strongly advise you to upgrade to 1.21 or more advanced releases.

 You can achieve recovery from a *recovery object store* in two ways:

 - We recommend using a recovery object store, that is, a backup of another cluster created by Barman Cloud and defined by way of the `barmanObjectStore` option in the `externalClusters` section.
 - Alternatively, you can use an existing `Backup` object in the same namespace.
-This was the only option available before version 1.8.0.

 Both recovery methods enable either full recovery (up to the last available WAL) or up to a [point in time](#point-in-time-recovery-pitr).
 When performing a full recovery, you can also start the cluster in replica mode (see [replica clusters](replica_cluster.md) for reference).

+!!!
+Important
     If using replica mode, make sure that the PostgreSQL configuration (`.spec.postgresql.parameters`) of the recovered cluster is compatible with the original one from a physical replication standpoint.

-For recovery using volume snapshots:
+For recovery using *volume snapshots*:

 - Use a consistent set of `VolumeSnapshot` objects that all belong to the same backup and are identified by the same `cnpg.io/cluster` and